 SANTA FE (VERAGUAS PROVINCE)

-Santa Fe is a beautiful little town, nestled in the towering mountains Veraguas.
+Santa Fe is a beautiful little town, nestled in the towering mountains of Veraguas.
 Almost exactly in the center of Panama, Santa Fe is one of the adventure hotspots for hikers and waterfall enthusiasts.
 I stayed in Santa Fe for ten days and went on a hike or visited a waterfall every single day.
-From exploring waterfalls to adventuring on the Santa Fe hiking trails, this charming mountain town was one of the highlights of my 3-month Panama journey.
 Not many people think about Santa Fe when considering what to do in Panama but it was one of my favorite backpacking spots in Panama.

 CERRO TUTE HIKE

 Cerro Tute is a viewpoint that looks out over Santa Fe from a pile of precarious rocks!
 I really loved Cerro Tute and it was a great first experience in Santa Fe, Veraguas.
 I recommend doing it as your first Santa Fe hiking trail even though it is quite long.
 You will get great views of the area and can even pick out a few other peaks you might want to summit also!

 Read the full blog post: EPIC CERRO TUTE HIKE